Buyer, Non-Technical Products Salary

 Popular Skills for Buyer, Non-Technical Products

-Non-Technical Products Buyers seem to exploit a large range of skills on the job.
+Survey takers working as Non-Technical Products Buyers report using a large range of professional skills.
 Most notably, skills in Contract Negotiation, Supplier Management, Supply Chain, and Vendor Management are correlated to pay that is above average.
 Those listing Order Inventory as a skill should be prepared for drastically lower pay.
 Inventory Control and Data Analysis also typically command lower compensation.
-Most people experienced in Negotiation also know Microsoft Excel.
+Most people skilled in Negotiation are similarly competent in Microsoft Excel.

 Pay by Experience Level for Buyer, Non-Technical Products

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 The median compensation for relatively untried workers is $44K; in the five-to-10 year group, it's higher at around $51K.
 After working for 10 to 20 years, Non-Technical Products Buyers make a median salary of $49K.
 Seasoned veterans with 20 years under their belts enjoy a median income of $58K.